Lamar Owens: United States v. MIDN First Class Lamar S. Owens Jr., USN

+Asymmetry of outcome

+Owens was acquitted of the only serious charge while sentenced to “no punishment” by the panel.
+Owens lost his degree, his commission, and roughly $90K through an administrative channel the court-martial did not control.
+There was legitimate criticism that the punitive result was reimposed through a “side door” after the criminal process declined to punish Owens, driven substantially by the “sex in Bancroft” conduct violation that would rarely end a potential career so totally.

+Owens’ attorney, Reid Weingarten, stated that the accuser and other midshipmen who had violated academy rules faced no comparable consequences and were proceeding to graduation.

+Heavy criticism of Owens’ post-trial administrative treatment was further escalated when Vice-Admiral Rodney P. Rempt referenced Owens’ two other court-martial convictions along with demerits accumulated at the academy, a poor military aptitude score in his final semester, and the allegation of stored pornography on his computer as justifiable reasons to recommend Owens’ expulsion and administrative separation Critics accused Vice-Admiral Rodney P. Rempt of succumbing to civilian (and military) political pressure.
+Many blamed Vice-Admiral Rodney P. Rempt in taking an outwardly obtuse position in Owens’ post-trial treatment.
+A former graduate and Marine Corps officer close to the matter, while choosing to remain anonymous said: “so now he gets kicked out because he had sex in a no-sex area?
+Because he had too many accumulated demerits?
+I used to have more demerits than him.
+Because his military aptitude was low?
+Whose aptitude would be high while undergoing a career implicating criminal investigation with a looming court martial?
+Because porn was on his computer?
+I suppose Admiral Rempt has never seen a playboy magazine and surely, no one else at the academy has porn on their computer, right?"

 Coaching career

 In 2010, Owens became an assistant coach at Georgia Tech under head coach Paul Johnson.
 During his time at Georgia Tech, Owens served as the Community Service Director for the football team.
 In 2009 and 2010, Owens hosted summer camps in his hometown of Savannah.
-For the past three years he has hosted a one-day summer camp, named Fundamentals on the Field on Georgia Tech’s campus in partnership with the Chick-fil-A Foundation and Fellowship of Christian Athletes.
+For the past three years he has hosted a one-day summer camp, named Fundamentals on the Field on Georgia Tech's campus in partnership with the Chick-fil-A Foundation and Fellowship of Christian Athletes.

 Owens also earned a Lean Six Sigma Black Belt from Scheller School of Business at Georgia Tech in August 2014.
 He has applied six sigma methodologies in every aspect of his coaching duties.

 On February 19, 2016, Owens began attending the NCAA and NFL Coaches Academy in Tampa, FL.

 In 2019, Owens became the wide receivers coach at Georgia Southern.
 In December, Owens resigned his post as wide receivers coach at Georgia Southern.

 In 2023, Owens became the cornerbacks coach for The Citadel.

+In 2024, Owens was promoted to and is the current Offensive Coordinator for The Citadel.